Cubs vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Juan Soto and the San Diego Padres will hit the field against the Chicago Cubs and starter Justin Steele on Tuesday.
-First pitch is at 7:40 PM ET at Wrigley Field.
+Nico Hoerner and Xander Bogaerts will look to continue their recent offensive production when the Chicago Cubs and San Diego Padres square off at Wrigley Field on Wednesday, at 7:40 PM ET.

-Bookmakers list the Cubs as -125 favorites on the moneyline, while giving the underdog Padres +105 moneyline odds to win.
-The total is 8 runs for the game.
+Oddsmakers list the Cubs as -110 moneyline favorites, while giving the underdog Padres -110 moneyline odds to win.
+An 8-run total is listed in the contest.

 Rep your team with officially licensed Cubsgear!
 Head to Fanatics to find jerseys, shirts, and much more.